 Residence halls are within walking distance of the Center of the Arts.
 The food centers, located near the residence halls, serve three well balanced meals each day.

 Several high school drama clubs, civic organizations and local art groups will sponsor participants to camps.
 Sponsorships are generally offered in the form of awards to students who have demonstrated an interest in theatre through their participation in high school and community theatre events.

-If you are interested in seeking a scholarship to the UW-Whitewater Theatre Camp from an organization in your community, fill out the reverse side of the application form and submit it to a potential sponsoring organization.
+If you are interested in seeking a scholarship to the UW-Whitewater Theatre Camp from an organization in your community, download scholarship application form and submit it to a potential sponsoring organization.